Chapter 4

 III.
 Fusion

-rotating black hole, emitting a gigantic flash of gravitational
+rotating black hole, while is emitting a gigantic flash of

 IV.
 Relaxation

-symmetric configuration of a Kerr black hole with a
+configuration of a Kerr black hole with a rapid

 radiation.